Skip to main content

 OAuth 2.0 access in Salesforce

-Dedicated Routing Adapter UQ requires a Connected App in order to obtain a valid Salesforce Access Token via OAuth 2.
+Dedicated Routing Adapter UQ requires an External Client App in order to obtain a valid Salesforce Access Token via OAuth 2.

 The following section shows the minimal required configuration needed in order to allow the external components to connect to your Salesforce Org.